willvelida/tic-tac-toe/docs/conversation-transcript.md

-# Tic-Tac-Toe Implementation Plan - Conversation Transcript
+# Tic-Tac-Toe Implementation Plan - Complete Conversation Transcript

-**Date**: July 31, 2025
+**Date**: July 31, 2025 - August 8, 2025
 **Participants**: User (willvelida), GitHub Copilot
 **Repository**: [willvelida/tic-tac-toe](https://github.com/willvelida/tic-tac-toe)

 ## Overview

-This document provides a complete transcript of the conversation that led to the creation of a comprehensive implementation plan for a terminal-based tic-tac-toe game in Python with AI opponent capabilities.
+This document provides a complete transcript of the conversation that led to the creation and full implementation of a comprehensive terminal-based tic-tac-toe game in Python with AI opponent capabilities, progressing from initial planning through Phase 6 completion.

 ## Initial Request